CorrelAid/docs/wiki/infrastructure/google-workspace.md

 Due to GDPR concerns, please avoid using Google Forms for anything requiring a sign up/personal data.
 Instead use:

-* Pretix for events -> Frie or Phil can give you access
+* Pretix for events -> Frie or Isabel can give you access
-* [KoboToolbox](kobo.md) for forms such as feedback surveys or signup for internal events (e.g. a summer party) -> Frie or Phil can give you access
+* [KoboToolbox](kobo.md) for forms such as feedback surveys or signup for internal events (e.g. a summer party) -> Frie or Isabel can give you access